 That is a risk marketers face if they’re developing a persona to reach a particular group.
-When we rely on only one segment variable – in this case, age – we are assuming that everyone who is a Millennial is the same, and that they are also distinct from other groups, such as Boomers.
+When we rely on only one segment variable – in this case, age – we are assuming that everyone who is a Millennial is the same and that they are also distinct from other groups, such as Boomers.
 But Sherry and McKenzie both are also women, writers, bloggers, editors, content marketers, marketers, and the list goes on.

 This over-generalization mistake can also happen inside the workplace.
 The stereotypes are that Millennials become frustrated by their Boomer co-workers’ late adoption of tech and new platforms such as social, while Boomers complain that Millennials demand immediate status and success from day one, eschewing the need to “pay their dues.”

 The Hartford, the insurance and financial services group, released the Benefits for Tomorrow Study in 2013 and 2014, looking at some of the generational perceptions within the workplace.
-In it, they found that 96 percent of Millennials believe Boomers in the workplace are a great source of mentorship.
+In it, they found that 96 percent of Millennials believe Boomers in the workplace is a great source of mentorship.
 And 90 percent of Boomers agreed that Millennials bring new skills and ideas to the workplace.

-And that launches us into the four benefits I have observed for a multi-generational workplace:
+And that launches us into the four benefits I have observed for a multi-generational workplace.

 Each generation brings different skills and talents to the table.
-It’s not just that Millennials have a better grasp on technology, it’s that they have never known a world without Internet, cellphones/smartphones and so forth.
+It’s not just that Millennials have a better grasp on technology, it’s that they have never known a world without the Internet, cellphones/smartphones, and so forth.
 As McKenzie said, “I never have to wait to get an answer to a question.
 Every answer is on the web.”

 Similarly, Sherry brings to the table diverse marketing experiences working in newspapers, radio, and direct mail catalogs; as well as working with established companies and fast startups.
-She has perspective of being an employee, the manager, and her own boss.
+She has the perspective of being an employee, the manager, and her own boss.